Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Communicate a lot with the stakeholder throughout the analysis - the goal is impact.
 - Follow up with the stakeholder and close the loop
 - When making important changes, e.g. in LookML, consider making multiple versions (old and new) of the metric until this is checked by the business (e.g. v0 and v1)
+- Change things at close as possible to the source to avoid inconsistencies and different definitions
+  - Don’t create new logic in a CTE when that logic can also be build into a source view.
+Join it in instead.
+  - Aim to have logic in SQL rather than dimensions if data is being repeated across files

 ### Requirements gathering
 - What is the question we are trying to answer / problem we're trying to solve?